Caching

 }

-The repository automatically adds these properties:
+The repository automatically registers these as required fields:

 Id(always required)CreatedUtc(if entity implementsIHaveCreatedDate)